 - Potassium chloride tablets are used to prevent and treat low blood levels of potassium (this is also called hypokalemia).

 - Tablets are designed to release potassium chloride slowly over a period of time.

 - Generic potassium chloride supplements are available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Diarrhea, stomach pain, muscle weakness, numbness or tingling in the hands, feet, or mouth, uneven heartbeat.
 Side effects are more likely if high dosages of potassium chloride are being taken.

 - May not be suitable for some people including those with kidney failure, Addison's disease, severe burns, or severe wounds.

 - Should also not be taken by a person who is dehydrated or has high levels of potassium in their blood.

 - Available as tablets, a powder, and in granulated and liquid form.
 The IV form should only be used intermittently and only for more severe depletion situations in people undergoing ECG monitoring.

 - May interact with several other medicines including digoxin, quinidine, ACE inhibitors, and several diuretics.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - Take with food or just after a meal to reduce the risk of stomach irritation.
 Take with a full glass of water.

 - Some foods (such as squash, spinach, lentils, kidney beans, orange juice, bananas) are also high in potassium.
-Your doctor will give you a guide of how much of these types of food you should eat.
+Ask your doctor if there is a limit to how much of these foods you can eat.
 Some salt substitutes or low-salt dietary products also contain potassium - be careful how much of these you eat.